 24-Hour Roadside Prohibition

-If your driving prohibition was issued at the roadside as police believed you were driving while affected by alcohol, you may request an administrative review by the Superintendent to have the prohibition removed from your driving record.
+If your driving prohibition was issued at the roadside as police believed you were driving while affected by alcohol or by a drug, you may request an administrative review by the Superintendent to have the prohibition removed from your driving record.
 A request for a review must be submitted to the Superintendent within seven days of the prohibition being issued.

 To request a review, you must complete an 'Application for Review of a 24-Hour Prohibition' form, available from any ICBC Driver Licensing Office.
 You will need the date and location where you were issued the prohibition by police and all relevant information to support your request to review the decision.
 There is a fee that must be paid when you submit your request – see Fees for Services.